 - Incidental costs

-Students will be asked to contribute to accommodation (4 to 5 nights), travel, and food expenses while in the field.
+Students will be asked to contribute to accommodation and travel expenses while in the field.

 - Related Handbook entries